Magic Mineral Broth is rich in nutrients and minerals and can be enjoyed as is, or used as a base for soup, stews and chili.

 If you know anyone going through cancer treatment, I encourage you to make Magic Mineral Broth for them, and make some of my Cancer-Fighting Recipes.
 It’s a great way help friends with cancer stay nourished throughout therapy and know that you care.

-- 1 organic Japanese or regular sweet potatoes with skins on, quartered
+- 2 organic sweet potatoes with skins on quartered

 - 1 bay leaf